 - The woman usually is given medications to stimulate the development of multiple eggs and the insemination is timed to coincide with ovulation.

-- A semen specimen is either produced at home or in the office by masturbation after 2-5 days of abstinence from ejaculation.
+- A semen specimen is either produced at home or in the office by masturbation after 2-5 days of abstinence from ejaculation or semen is purchased.

 - A speculum is placed in the vagina and the cervical area is gently cleaned.

 - The washed specimen of highly motile sperm is placed either in the cervix (intracervical insemination, ICI) or higher in the uterine cavity (intrauterine insemination, IUI) using a sterile, flexible catheter.

 The timing of the IUI usually depends on when ovulation is expected, usually within 24-36 hours prior to ovulation.
 It also depends on whether the cycle is a natural cycle, without medications to induce ovulation, or a cycle with medications to induce ovulation and a cycle with a "trigger shot", an hCG shot after which ovulation usually happens 36 hours later.

 The success rate of IUI depends on why it's being done, but in general, it's similar to the natural monthly pregnancy rate of 15-20% per month but also depending on the sperm count:

 Reference: Obstet Gynecol 88 (1): 93–8.

 Single versus double intrauterine insemination (IUI)

 Single IUI is one IUI procedure between 12 to 36 hours before ovulation.
 There is no consistent agreement as to how many hours are optimal.
 A double IUI is when there are two IUI procedures, such as one IUI at 36 hours and another IUI at 12 hours before presumed ovulation.
 Studies have been done to see if double IUI has a higher pregnancy rate.
 At the present time, there is insufficient evidence to support the use of double IUI in clinical practice.